markpogi0121/aws-bootcamp-cruddur-2023/journal/week0.md

 2. Creating a gitpod account is also something new to me but given there is a video on how to do it, this would be an easy task.

+3. I also have myself familiarize in creating a repository in github